Medical questions & health advice by licensed doctors

-"Why has my hair texture changed drastically in the last few years?
+"Why has my hair texture changed drastically in the last few years?"

 I am a 28 year old female that has never been pregnant.
 My hair used to be brown and curly, but now it grows in brown, black, blonde, red, grey, and white!
 The texture has become grainy, gritty, and brittle, and my hair now breaks very easily.
 I am prescribed to an oral contraceptive and I take Zyrtec regularly.
 I have no other known major health problems except for allergies and suspected endometriosis.

 However, if this is not the case, then you will have to look for additional causes.
 One of the most common causes of changes in the color and texture of the hair is problems with the thyroid gland.
 Other symptoms of thyroid problems include changes in the texture of the skin, weight changes, problems with mood, fatigue, sleep disturbances, menstrual disturbances (hard to appreciate while you are on an oral contraceptive pill), and palpitations.
 Your thyroid gland can be checked by your primary care doctor with simple blood tests.
 Other causes of changes in the hair can be nutritional deficiencies.
 By far the most common is iron deficiency, but others can also be possible especially if you have other chronic medical conditions or are on an unusual diet.
 Talk to your primary care doctor as soon as possible.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.